US Exchange Visa (J-1)

-For exchange programs.
-Often requires DS-2019 and SEVIS fee.
+For exchange programs, DS-2019 and SEVIS are often required.

 Required Documents